Team Charter Template: The ultimate guide with free template

 Define the roles and who will play them?
 Start by clearly defining the major roles directly related to the project.
 You may also include less obvious roles such as mediator, treasurer and social organizer and enforcer of the team charter.

 What is the standard of work that your team will consider acceptable?
 This is important to define early on, and it will help you maintain high standards.
 Features such as timeliness, originality, depth of research, digital advancement and neatness might be some key criteria your team wants to strive for.

 Discover visual collaboration

-You can then export this document and share it with the team so that it’s always visible as a reference point in case of disputes or conflict.
+You can then export this document and share it with the team so it’s always front of mind.
 If you want to take it one step further, ask all team members to sign the charter (digitally or physically) for an extra level of agreement.
 It’s a good idea to return to this team charter yearly to update it as the team grows and evolves.

 Example of a team charter template for leadership

 Let’s look at the example of a new product team that has been created to improve cooperation and cohesion during the product development process.

 If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles: